Questions & Answers regarding the Pennsylvania Breeding Fund

-PHBA provides applications to be completed by the stallion’s owner and returned to the PHBA along with the $500 registration fee by February 15th of the breeding season or before he breeds his first mare.
+PHBA provides applications to be completed by the stallion’s owner and returned to the PHBA along with the $500 registration fee by February 15th of the breeding season.
 Late registrations will be accepted until December 31st for $1,000.

 11. Is the stallion then registered for life, or must this process be repeated annually?

 12. If a stallion is relocated from Pennsylvania to stand elsewhere, are awards still paid?

 Yes.
 The stallion owner will be paid awards earned by any registered PA-Breds conceived during the stallion’s effective registration term.

 13. How and when are Awards paid?